Prostate Cancer and Sexual Function

 Some people experience pain from ICI, if this is the case, we will work with you and the compound pharmacy to change the medication.
 You may experience bruising from the injection, we teach you where to inject and how to apply pressure to the injection site to minimise this.
 Some people experience headaches and dizziness from the ICI, you can take Panadol and lay down if this happens.

 What are the potential side effects?

-Some people get scar tissue from the injections, it is important to follow instructions from Melissa regarding injection technique.
+Some people get scar tissue from the injections, it is important to follow instructions from your practitioner regarding injection technique.
 You must rotate the site of the injection and monitor your penis for lumps and bumps or curvature, which can indicate scaring.
-If you are using injections for a prolonged period, you need to have regular check-ups (6-monthly) with Melissa to check for scar tissue.
+If you are using injections for a prolonged period, you need to have regular check-ups (6-monthly) with your practitioner to check for scar tissue.

 Due to the multifaceted nature of ED, expect to be asked multiple questions.
-You may require to have test arranged to determine causes of the problem..
-If you have a permanent partner, it will be beneficial to bring them to the appointment with Melissa as they often have a lot of questions and concerns.
+You may require to have tests arranged to determine causes of the problem.
+If you have a partner, it will be beneficial to bring them to the appointment with your practitioner as they often have a lot of questions and concerns.
 You may also require a physical examination, including that of the genitals.

-When is the best time to have your first appointment with Melissa?
+When is the best time to have your first appointment?

-Ideally, you will see Melissa before you start prostate cancer treatment so you can discuss what to expect from a sexual function point of view and know what you will need to do to optimise recovery.
-However, if you have already had treatment it is never too late to start the journey.
+Ideally, you will see your practitioner before you start prostate cancer treatment so you can discuss what to expect from a sexual function point of view and know what you will need to do to optimise recovery.
+However, if you have already had treatment, it is never too late to start the journey.